aksiksi/compose2nix/README.md

 A tool to automatically generate a NixOS config from a Docker Compose project.

+## Overview

+### Why?

+Running a Docker Compose stack/project on NixOS is not well supported.
+One approach is to define a systemd service that runs `docker-compose up` on start and `docker compose down` on stop.
+But this means that changes to invidiual services are not visible to NixOS.
+This can be mitigated, but it still is finicky to work with and completely opaque to NixOS.

+In addition, using Docker Compose on NixOS is a bit redundant as the features you get with Compose are available natively on NixOS.

+### How?

+`compose2nix` takes your existing Docker Compose file(s) and converts each YAML service definition into a [`oci-container`](https://search.nixos.org/options?query=virtualisation.oci-containers) config.
+The tool also creates systemd services to create any networks and volumes that are part of the Compose project.

+### Benefits

+1. Supports both Docker and Podman out of the box.
+2. Each Compose service maps into a systemd service that is natively managed by NixOS.
+3. A change to one container service only impacts that container and any of its dependents.
+4. Generated systemd services can be extended from your NixOS config.
+5. `compose2nix` supports setting additional systemd service and unit options through Docker Compose labels (search for the `compose2nix.systemd.` label in the samples).

 ## Quickstart

 Install the `compose2nix` CLI via one of the following methods: